sosier/LLM_Token_Frequency_Feature/README.md

 Given this, a natural next project, building off this one, would be to try to demonstrate the universality of a "feature" for token bigram statistics.
 The theory from [A Mathematical Framework for Transformer Circuits](https://transformer-circuits.pub/2021/framework/index.html#zero-layer-transformers) suggests this should be related to the product of embedding and unembedding matrices, but to my knowledge this hasn't yet been empirically demonstrated as universal in LLMs.

 In fact, if the bigram statistic theory is correct and universal, that could explain why GPT 2 - Small was relatively insensitive to my attempts to steer it using the token frequency feature.
-Specifically, my current hypothesis is that the feature is important to the model not for providing some sort of baseline prior on the output tokens, but rather as a feature the model uses to learn / store bigram statistics (which ultimately become a better prior it can use / update).
+Specifically, my current hypothesis is that the feature exists and is important to the model not for providing some sort of baseline prior on the output tokens, but rather as a feature the model uses to learn / store bigram statistics (which ultimately become a better prior it can use / update).

 ## Acknowledgements